hannorein/rebound/README.md

 If you want to create your own problem, just copy one of the example directories or the template in the `problems` directory.
 Then simply modify `problem.c` and `Makefile` accordingly.

 ### How to install GLUT ###
 The OpenGL Utility Toolkit (GLUT) comes pre-installed as a framework on Mac OSX.
 If you are working on another operating system, you might have to install GLUT yourself if you see an error message such as `error: GL/glut.h: No such file or directory`.
-Go to http://freeglut.sourceforge.net/ download the latest version, configure it with `./configure` and compile it with `make`.
+On Debian and Ubuntu, simply make sure the `freeglut3-dev` package is installed.
+If glut is not available in your package manager, go to http://freeglut.sourceforge.net/ download the latest version, configure it with `./configure` and compile it with `make`.
 Finally install the library and header files with `make install`.

 You can also install freeglut in a non-default installation directory if you do not have super-user rights by running the freeglut installation script with the prefix option: